Dynamic Reporting With The NetEqualizer

 • quick_abort_max 0 KB

-This flag when set continues to read a file even if the user leave the page , for example when watching a video if the user aborts on their browser the Squid cache continues to read the file.
-I suppose this could now be turned back on but during testing it was quite obnoxious to see data transfers talking place to the squid cache when you thought nothing was going on.
+This flag when set continues to read a file even if the user leave the page, for example when watching a video if the user aborts on their browser the Squid cache continues to read the file.
+I suppose this could now be turned back on, but during testing it was quite obnoxious to see data transfers talking place to the squid cache when you thought nothing was going on.

 • dns_nameservers x.x.x.x

 d.
 You have to be very careful to set the cache size not to exceed your actual capacity.
 Squid is not smart enough to check your real capacity, so it will fill up your file system space if you let it, which in turn causes a crash.
 When testing with small RAM disks less than four gigs of cache, we found that the Squid logs will also fill up your disk space and cause a lock up.
 The logs are refreshed once a day on a busy system.
-With a large amount pages being accessed, the log will use close to a gig of data quite easily, and then to add insult to injury, the log back up program makes a back up.
-On a normal-sized cacheing system there should be ample space for logs
+With a large amount of pages being accessed, the log will use close to one (1) gig of data quite easily, and then to add insult to injury, the log back up program makes a back up.
+On a normal-sized caching system there should be ample space for logs

 e.
-The Squid has a short-term buffer not related to caching.
+Squid has a short-term buffer not related to caching.
 It is just a buffer where it stores data from the Internet before sending it to the client.
-Remember all port 80 (HTTP) requests go through the squid, cached or not, and if you attempt to control the speed of a transfer between the Squid and the user, it does not mean that the Squid server slows the rate of the transfer coming from the Internet right away.
+Remember all port 80 (HTTP) requests go through the squid, cached or not, and if you attempt to control the speed of a transfer between Squid and the user, it does not mean that the Squid server slows the rate of the transfer coming from the Internet right away.
 With the BCU in line, we want the sender on the Internet to back off right away if we decide to throttle the transfer, and with the Squid buffer in between the NetEqualizer and the sending host on the Internet, the sender would not respond to our deliberate throttling right away when the buffer was too large (Link to Squid caching parameter).

 f.
 How to determine the effectiveness of your YouTube caching statistics?